Last Updated on

 BOAT TOUR: Gateway Clipper Fleet

-Known for its natural resources (since 1716, over a billion tons of coal have been mined from Pittsburgh’s coal seam), and steel industry, which dried up in the 80’s due to “de-industrialization,” Pittsburgh has had to diversify.
+Pittsburgh was famous for its natural resources.
+Since 1716, over a billion tons of coal have been mined from Pittsburgh’s coal seam.
+However, the demise of the steel industry, which collapsed in the 80’s due to “de-industrialization,” has forced Pittsburgh to diversify.

-It’s done that in spades – and with now-clean rivers and crystal-clear landscape, overlaid with hundreds of stone and steel bridges, the beauty of this city is off the charts.
-Seeing it from the river drives that point home.
+And boy, has it, to gorgeous effect.
+Gone are the soot covered buildings and polluted air.
+Now, vistas of clean rivers and crystal-clear landscape, overlaid with hundreds of stone and steel bridges, draws more tourists than industrialists.
+Seeing Pittsburgh from the river drives that point home.
 Cruises at different times with different themes throughout the year.
 Check website for schedule and rates.

 TASTE/LEARN: Wigle Whiskey, Strip District